National Consumer Protection Framework for Online Wagering

 It consists of 10 measures to empower individuals, and ensure the harm from online wagering is minimised.
 The measures will provide people with easy-to-use tools and information to better control their gambling from a voluntary opt-out pre-commitment scheme through to a national self-exclusion register.

-Commonwealth, state and territory governments will implement the suite of measures within the National Framework progressively over 18 months, beginning from 26 November 2018.
+Commonwealth, state and territory governments are implementing the suite of measures within the National Framework progressively, beginning from 26 November 2018 with six measures now implemented.

 - A fact sheet on the National Framework and its 10 measures